Content marketing is all the rage. There are loads of success stories, but how many of them are medical technology companies? A whole bunch!

 We can’t list all of them here, but we’ve collected some of the best content marketing best practices in health tech.

-The Mayo Clinic boasts one of the most customer centric approaches in all of healthcare.
-The Sharing Mayo Clinic blog is a community where patients, their loved ones, and the Mayo Clinic staff can come together and share their stories.
-There is perhaps no content more relevant than the material produced by users themselves.
+The Mayo Clinic has one of the most customer centric campaigns in the field of healthcare marketing.
+The Sharing Mayo Clinic blog is a place where patients, their loved ones, and the Mayo Clinic staff can come together and share their stories.
+No content is more relevant than the content that is produced by the users themselves.

 - 1.2 million Twitter followers